Our research group focuses on various key science questions in exoplanets that can be summarised in the following domains:

 Characterisation of exoplanet atmospheres

 Understanding the chemistry and climate of exoplanets is a major goal in exoplanet science.
 Our team leads several observing programmes with ground- (e.g. VLT, Magellan) and space-based (Hubble, Spitzer and Kepler space telescopes) facilities.
 The goals are to study the abundances of chemical species and the atmospheric circulation in ice and gas giant exoplanets.
-We have a close collaboration with the Exoplanets & Exoclimes Group at the CSH, led by Kevin Heng that results in fruitful synergies between exoplanet atmosphere theory and observations.

 Small transiting exoplanets have found to be living in tightly-packed systems, where gravitational interactions between them play a paramount role in shaping the evolution and stability of these systems.
 Our team has pioneered a novel approach to study the intimate dynamics of these planets that enable us to measure the masses and densities of these planets.
 This in turn provides knowledge about their composition and their formation pathways.
 On this latter aspect, our collaborations with the planet formation groups led by Christoph Mordasini, Yann Alibert and Willy Benz are particularly fruitful.